nicm42/pin-the-tail/readme.md

 ## Setup

-To view this project visit the demo TBC or download the files, open a terminal in that folder and install locally using npm:
+To view this project visit the [demo](https://pin-the-tail.pages.dev/) or download the files, open a terminal in that folder and install locally using npm:

 ```
 npm install